nahusenayElias/php-II/PHP-MAMP/readmenotes.md

 React (Creating form using Axios.
 We then use POST and GET to interact with PHP.
 We 'Insert' data to DB..
 Then 'Select' to retrieve.)

+//Unelema.io

+shorten the link
+then, get api (post or get) would be enough. go to setting and get access token and click the button to authorize.
+Once your loged in don't log out.

+then you get the link,

+**guzzle**